AdobeDocs/campaign-standard.es-ES/help/reporting/using/creating-a-report-workflow-segment.md

 1. Cree su flujo de trabajo.
 For more details on how to create your workflow, refer to this [page](../../automating/using/building-a-workflow.md).

-1. Añada una **[!UICONTROL Query]** actividad arrastrándola desde la paleta y colocándola en el espacio de trabajo.
+1. Add a **[!UICONTROL Query]** activity by dragging it from the palette and dropping it in the workspace.

-1. perfiles de Destinatario de 20 a 40 años para luego segmentarlos en poblaciones más específicas.
+1. Perfiles de destinatario de 20 a 40 años para luego segmentarlos en poblaciones más específicas.

    ![](assets/report_segment_1.png)